Consensys/truffle-security/README.md

 Once the plugin is installed the `truffle run verify` becomes available.
 You can either analyze a specific file by running `truffle run verify <file-name>`, a contract by running `truffle run verify <file-name>:<contract-name>`, or the entire project with simply `truffle run verify`.

+Alternatively you can use `truffle run mythx` instead of `truffle run verify`.

 **Your project must compile successfully for the security analysis to work.** Note that the `verify` command invokes `truffle compile` automatically if the build files are not up to date.

 Here is the output of `truffle verify` for an [example](https://github.com/ConsenSys/mythx-playground/tree/master/exercise2) from the [DevCon4 MythX Workshop](https://github.com/ConsenSys/mythx-workshop):